 The beauty of a tiny house?
 You can find them looking out on the Colorado Plains, in the heart of Denver, and right up in the mountains.
 So, there’s a tiny house to suit any trip here!

-Though some tiny houses say they can accommodate six to eight guests, we particularly recommend these for couples or solo travellers looking for a unique experience.
+Though some tiny houses say they can accommodate six to eight guests, I particularly recommend these for couples or solo travellers looking for a unique experience.